11 Highest-Quality Tennis Strings

 Alternatives for Control

-Although Solinco Hyper-G is a terrific option for control, several others deliver fantastic performance.
+Although Solinco Hyper-G is a terrific option for control, several others rival its performance.
 Here are a few of my favorites.

 - Babolat RPM Hurricane